DumasOlivier/tokenizer/README.md

 ## Artists 🦹‍♀️

 It's a way for artists to generate more revenues from their music, engage their audience and be able to create special events and offers for their NFTs owners.

+@dev.
+// TODO: Create the album page from the front-end
+// Add the albums' metadata to the NFTs from the front-end. contracts/Tokenizer.sol.l42